Compiling OpenGL/ NVidia CUDA-based applications on Debian Linux

 Compiling sources and linking against NVidia libraries

-- No special CFLAGS/ CXXFLAGS and LDFLAGS must be set.
+Make sure no special CPPFLAGS and LDFLAGS are set.
 The required headers and libraries are all found under the standard system paths.
-If you use an own OpenGL/ CUDA toolkit, e.g. installed in your home, make sure it is compatible with the graphics driver/ hardware installed on the system.
+If you use your own OpenGL/ CUDA toolkit, e.g. installed in your home, make sure it is compatible with the graphics driver/ hardware installed on the system.
 Note: if you don't have brand new hardware in your computer, the most current CUDA release most probably won't work with it - use an older relase or ask ISG.EE if you are in doubt about the right version.

-Then set CFLAGS (for C-compiler), CXXFLAGS (for C++ compiler) and LDFLAGS (linker flags) as follows:
+Then set CPPFLAGS (for the C preprocessor used by most compilers) and LDFLAGS (linker flags) as follows:

-Assume you have installed the toolkit under /home/$USER/toolkit, then set the mentioned environment variables in your Debian shell (bash, tcsh, ...) as follows, before you start compiling/ linking: export CFLAGS="-I/home/$USER/toolkit/include" export CXXFLAGS="$CFLAGS" export LDFLAGS="-L/home/$USER/toolkit/lib -Wl,-rpath,/home/$USER/toolkit/lib" $USER must of course be replaced with your ETH (login-) username.
+Assuming you installed the toolkit under /home/$USER/toolkit you set the mentioned environment variables in your Debian shell (bash, tcsh, ...) as follows, before you start compiling/ linking: